1. How can therapy help me?

 8. Do you accept insurance?

-I am enrolled with Blue Shield of California and Aetna.
+I am enrolled with Partnership Health Plan of California.
 I don't bill other insurance companies.
 However, I will give you the "super bill", a listing of treatment dates, services provided and diagnostic coding.
 Services may be covered in full or in part by your health insurance or employee benefit plan.

 9. What does Faith-Based Counseling mean?